1. The Convergence Finding

 | 10 | follow_through_lean | MECH | 0.163 |

-Mechanical features constitute 10 of 10 top features and 15 of 15 top features.
-No baseline feature appears in the top 15.
+Mechanical features constitute 10 of 10 top features and 15 of 15 top features — no baseline feature appears in the top 15.
 When both feature types are available, the model relies exclusively on mechanical features for prediction.
+This is a stronger result than incremental improvement: the model does not blend the two feature types, it ignores the baseline entirely, which means the mechanical features carry signal that the metadata does not even partially replicate.

 The top three features map directly to the kinetic chain framework described in SW-R-2026-003: upper body twist (trunk rotation, the rotational component of force generation), hip angle asymmetry (the difference between shooting and standing leg — a committed, well-structured striking posture), and maximum knee angle (full knee extension at contact, the biomechanical indicator of a well-timed strike).
 Backlift magnitude (rank 11, SHAP: 0.153) is the feature most directly connected to the "compact vs. wide release" distinction — a smaller value indicates a compact release suited to finishing under defensive pressure.